 Gateway to a Resourcient California

-California defines the resourcient economy.
+California defines the resourcient economy, but as a state we also face climate-driven volatility.
 As a state California:

 celebrates, but also jealously protects, its beauty, its natural and its human resources, its diversity, and its outdoor lifestyles (resourceful);